 The "Merger Rule" in the Competition Ordinance (Cap.
 619) prohibits anti-competitive mergers and acquisitions.
-At present, the Merger Rule only applies to mergers involving carrier licenceholders within the meaning of the Telecommunications Ordinance (Cap.
+At present, the Merger Rule only applies to mergers involving carrier licence-holders within the meaning of the Telecommunications Ordinance (Cap.
 106).

-Where an acquisition involves a target listed on The Stock Exchange of Hong Kong Limited (SEHK), the Rules on Takeovers and Mergers (Takeovers Code) may affect the transaction.
-Where the Takeovers Code applies, the financial adviser to the offeror is required to provide a letter to the SFC confirming its satisfaction that there are sufficient resources to satisfy the offer in full, outlining the basis for that confirmation and detailing due diligence steps taken (including listing documents reviewed) in order to satisfy itself, and confirming, where relevant, that no subjective conditions are attached to the financing.
-In relation to any debt financing, the financial adviser therefore needs to be satisfied that the financing constitutes "certain funds".
+Where an acquisition involves a target listed on The Stock Exchange of Hong Kong Limited (SEHK), the Codes on Takeovers and Mergers and Share Buy-backs (Takeovers Code) may affect the transaction.
+Where the Takeovers Code applies, the financial adviser to the offeror is required to provide a letter to the Securities and Futures Commission (SFC) confirming its satisfaction that there are sufficient resources to satisfy the offer in full, outlining the basis for that confirmation and detailing due diligence steps taken (including listing documents reviewed) to satisfy itself, and confirming, where relevant, that no subjective conditions are attached to the financing.
+In relation to any debt financing, the financial adviser, therefore, needs to be satisfied that the financing constitutes "certain funds".
 See further 9.2 Listed Targets.

-In acquisitions involving private companies, there is no legal or regulatory requirement for certainty of funding.
+In acquisitions involving private companies, there is no legal or regulatory requirement for the certainty of funding.
 However, it is nonetheless usual for financing documents for private acquisitions to include "certain funds" provisions, particularly for private equity-backed deals.